On any given day, the Atlanta Beltline trail welcomes runners, walkers, bikers, skateboarders and spectators.

 An art gallery with an eclectic mix of 30-plus curators, collectors and designers.
-Gain entry right off the Beltline by Ponce City Market and make way to purchase your new favorite item.
+Gain entry right off the Beltline across the Ponce bridge from Ponce City Market and make way to purchase your new favorite item.
 The building sprawls over 46,000 square feet showcasing oddities, antiques, furnishings and art.
 Room after room you're sure to be delighted in the warehouse of dreams.

 Get your grub on

 Enjoy the Beltline's walk-up patios from lunch, dinner and all the way to those late night cocktails.
 The view only gets better while noshing on great food and drinks.

 You can never go wrong with Park Tavern's menu and view of Piedmont Park but if you're wanting a more artisan approach, try Krog Street Market.
 It offers a variety of Southern-grown restaurants with West Coast style right in the heart of Inman Park.

 Find your new favorite cocktail

 Fan of Jack Daniel's?
 A Jack and Coke slushie at Victory Sandwich Bar might become your favorite.
 Victory has two locations but you'll find their Inman Park location most accessible from the Beltline since the other one’s in Decatur.